sahajamit/playwright-docker-setup/README.md

 ## Troubleshooting

 - If you see version mismatch errors, make sure the Playwright version in `pom.xml` matches the version in `docker-compose.yml`
-- Check container logs with `docker logs playwright-chrome` or `docker logs playwright-integrated` if you encounter connection issues
+- Check container logs with `docker logs playwright-chromium` if you encounter connection issues
 - For SSL certificate issues in enterprise environments, see the "Enterprise Environment Setup" section
-- For air-gapped or highly restricted environments, use the integrated Docker setup
+- For air-gapped or highly restricted environments, use the integrated Docker setup or pre-built Docker image